sbabcoc/Selenium-Foundation/docs/ConfiguringProjectSettings.md

 #### Grid Configuration for Selenium Foundation unit tests

 By default, the unit tests are [configured](LocalGridConfiguration.md) to run the "support" tests, which don't require browser sessions.
 The local Grid instance launched for this configuration runs in "servlet container" mode.
-The Gradle project file defines a set of profiles, one for each supported browser, which specify the corresponding dependencies, settings, and driver plugin needed to run the unit tests for that browser.
+The Gradle project file defines a set of profiles, one for each supported browser, which specify the corresponding dependencies, settings, and driver plug-in needed to run the unit tests for that browser.

 | Profile | Browser / Appium Engine |
 | --- |:---:|